CefasRepRes/celtic_sea_cod_trawling_analysis_2023/README.md

 This section transforms the raw VMS locations with logbooks indicators (tacsatEflalo) into an aggregated dataset with the following structure:

-#### Categories for aggregation:
+#### Categories for aggregation

    - Year: Temporal resolution of the final output .
    - Quarter: Temporal resolution of the final output.

    - C-Square 0.05: Represents the spatial resolution of the aggregated output.
 The resolution will enable high resolution analysis but preserving the anonymity of individual vessels activity .

    - Mesh size range: The 2 mesh size categories ('70-99' & '100-119+') enable the spatio-temporal fishing activity trend analysis and comparison of the activity of the 2 fleet segments
    - Country: GBR  or EU ( or individual member states ) .
 To analyse the fishing activity by fleet country .

 #### Fishing activity indicators by category:

    - effort: Total fishing effort (in hours)  by aggregation category
    - effort*kwh: Total fishing effort (in hours) * engine power (kwh)  by aggregation category
    - kg_cod/others: Total cod/others weight (kg) captured by above category
    - val_cod/others: Total cod/others 1st sales value (euro) by above category
    - avg_len:  Average length of the vessels by aggregation category
    - avg_sp:  Average fishing speeds of the vessels by aggregation category

  #### 3.2 Aggregate the data by defined categories and create the final output